experientials/ziloo/Hardware/EXPANSION.md

 - SIM pins are not connected, reserved for now

 The USB is connected to T-USB (not the M.2 expansions) on boot to support NVMe SSD expansions by default.
-The USB data signals are multiplexed between T-USB Host (USB2) and M.2 Key B based on MUX_USB2_SEL & MUX_USB3_SEL.
+The USB data signals from SoM are multiplexed between T-USB Host (USB2) and M.2 Key B based on MUX_USB2_SEL & MUX_USB3_SEL.

 Be aware the current pin plan is not final.
 Input/Ouput such as DIN/DOUT RXD/TXD may be the wrong way around.
 It must be verified with reference hardware design/testing.